 Digesting Food and Absorbing Nutrients

-Pretty much everyone knows that the gut digests food and absorbs nutrients.
-However, many people think this is all the GI system does.
+The gut digests food and absorbs nutrients.
+However, this is not all that our GI system does.

 The GI system takes the food we eat and breaks it down so that we can effectively absorb the nutrients.
 In turn, we should then have regular bowel patterns and be free from abdominal pain, constipation, nausea, and vomiting.